 - Fill in additional field attributes in the network feature class as necessary.

-The attribute fields on the Create Route pane support coded value domains.
-This is particularly helpful when you want to limit attribute values to a predefined list of values.
+The attribute fields in the Create Route pane support coded value and range domains.
+This is helpful when you want to limit attribute values to a predefined list or range of values.

 - Click Run.

-The new route is created.
-Two new calibration points are also added at the two ends of the route with the start measure and end measure values.
+The route is created, and calibration points are added at the ends of the route with the From Measure and To Measure values.

 You can keep the centerlines chosen after creating the route.
 This option is particularly useful if you're creating a route in the Engineering Stationing Network and want to create another one for the Continuous Network using the same centerlines, or vice versa.
-For steps, see Location Referencing options.
+For more information, see Set Location Referencing options.

 The centerlines (pipeline layer) involved in creating a route in the Utility Network dataset must have their From measure and To measure fields populated with measure values.

 When multiple centerlines are used, the coincident points of the centerline features must have the same measures.
 The From measure and the To measure of the route gets populated using these measure values.